noh24/fetching-fashion/README.md

 - Clone this project using your terminal
 #### Root Folder
 - Run `cd backend && npm i && npm run start` to start the backend
+### Open another terminal and in the root folder:
-- Run  `cd ../frontend && npm i & npm run start` to start the frontend
+- Run  `cd frontend && npm i && npm run start` to start the frontend

 ## Known bugs
 - None